juwei-w/Go-Boom-Card-Game/README.md

 # Go Boom Card Game

-A Java implementation of the trick-taking card game "Go Boom" with both console and JavaFX GUI modes.
-Features save/load functionality, multi-round gameplay, and score tracking.
+A JavaFX implementation of the trick-taking card game "Go Boom" built with Maven.
+Features interactive GUI gameplay, save/load functionality, multi-round scoring, and comprehensive game rule enforcement.
 Developed as part of the TCP1201 (Object-Oriented Programming and Data Structures) assignment.

 ---